Parallel Testing Environment Compresses Development Cycles

-- Develop a private cloud infrastructure that is competitive in features and cost with private cloud offerings.
+- Develop a private cloud infrastructure that is competitive in features and cost.

-- Create an API-driven private cloud that would remove dependence on any single public cloud provider.
+- Create an API-driven private cloud that would remove dependence on any single public cloud service provider.

 - Migrate platforms application and systems to the new multicloud architecture.